 Ms. Maimuna Ashraf is working as a Research Officer at the Center for International Strategic Studies (CISS) Islamabad, Pakistan.
 She is a former Visiting Fellow at South Asian Voices (SAV), the Stimson Center in Washington D.C.
 Previously, she was associated with an Islamabad based think-tank, Strategic Vision Institute (SVI), Islamabad as Senior Research Associate.
 Ms. Ashraf has been participating in national as well as international certificate courses/trainings on areas of her research that includes nuclear nonproliferation, arms control, weapons of mass destruction and nuclear doctrines/postures with special reference to South Asia.
 She presented her research work at international workshops/seminars including Atlantic Council, Stimson Center and European Union Nonproliferation and Disarmament Consortium.
 She also has been a coordinator and contributor for various national conferences/seminars.
 She holds an M.Phil. in International Relations from Quaid-I-Azam University, Islamabad, Pakistan.
 Her M.Phil. dissertation focused on Nuclear Disaster Management in Pakistan.
 Her writings have appeared in The National Interest, South Asian Voices, CISS Strategic Insight, International Policy Digest, The News International and various dailies on issues of her interest.

-Iftikhar Uddin Hasan is a retired Army officer and works as a Research Coordinator.
-He supervises and guides researchers to ensure that work done by the research team meet the necessary requirements.
+Iftikhar Uddin Hasan is the Editor of biannual journal of the center CISS Insight.
+He is also the Research Coordinator at the center.
+Apart from his editorial responsibilities, he also supervises and guides researchers to ensure that work done by the research team meet the necessary requirements.

 Brigadier (Retired) Dr. Naeem Salik is a Ph.D. in Political Science and International Relations from the University of Western Australia.
 He holds a Master’s in International Politics and Strategic Studies from the University of Wales, UK and a Master’s in History from the Punjab University.
 He has been a visiting fellow at the Stimson Centre, Stanford University, Brookings Institution and School of Advanced International Studies at Johns Hopkins University.